carpentries-incubator/fair-bio-practice/index.md

 >
 > * explain elements of the Open Science movement
 > * explain FAIR principles and understand their importance
-> * plan their own data managment strategy
+> * plan their own data management strategy
 > * prepare their data for re-use
-> * apply aproaches and tools into a FAIR-ready research data lifecycle
+> * apply approaches and tools into a FAIR-ready research data lifecycle
 > * find suitable resources for delivering Open Science and FAIR data
 >
 {: .objectives }